zhexiao/ezhost/docs/project_lists.rst

 As we know, wordpress use Mysql to save data.
 That's meaning when you project install finished, you have to create a database for mysql to save wordpress data.

-1.Login your remote mysql server
+1. Login your remote mysql server

 .. code-block:: bash

    $ ezhost -my -H your_server_address -U your_server_login_user -P your_server_login_password

-2.Use ``password`` as your mysql password to login
+2. Use ``password`` as your mysql password to login

-3.Create a database
+3. Create a database

 .. code-block:: bash

    mysql> create database name_you_want;

-4.Check your database
+4. Check your database

 .. code-block:: bash